AaronRMartinez/AaronRMartinez/README.md

 ## 🛠️ Projects

+**Active Directory and Group Policy Home Lab**

+To be added soon...

+<a href="https://github.com/AaronRMartinez/Active-Directory-and-Group-Policy-Home-Lab">Project Link</a>

 **Microsoft Sentinel Home Lab**

 Used a Powershell script to parse out Windows Event Log information for failed RDP attacks on a virtual machine hosted on Azure.
 I then used the parsed Event Log information and a third party API to collect the geographic information of the attack location.
 Finally, I created a Microsoft Sentinel (SIEM) workbook to display the physical location and magnitude of the attacks on a world map.